allanger/helm-apply-log/README.md

 # Helm apply log

-This plugin can be used as a post renderrer to append a `ConfigMap` with some information about the release.
+This plugin can be used as a post renderer to append a `ConfigMap` with some information about the release.
 It contains the following data:

 - Author